c++ friend

 friend functions

-function is a function that isn't a member of a class but has access to the class's private and protected members.
+A friend function is a function that isn't a member of a class but has access to the class's private and protected members.
 Friend functions aren't considered class members; they're normal external functions that are given special access privileges.

 Class members as friends

-functions of a class, that is, whose member functions have access to the other class's private and protected members.
+A friend class is a class all of whose member functions are friend functions of a class, that is, whose member functions have access to the other class's private and protected members.

-declaration in class B
+Suppose the friend declaration in class B had been:

 friend class A;